-Since 2011, Libya has suffered at the national level from political turmoil, and the security and political situation remains fragile.
+Since 2011, Libya has suffered at the national level from political turmoil, Even though recent progress has been made, including the installation of an interim government and parliamentary elections foreseen for the end of 2021, the security and political situation remains fragile.
 The crisis has affected the health, schooling, livelihoods, and prospects of Libyans across the country.
 In this challenging situation, many local authorities have managed to sustain basic services enjoy an electoral mandate and robust popular legitimacy.
 Throughout the crisis, they have succeeded in providing a certain level stability for their populations.

 The CoR therefore concluded that support for Libya's cities and regions was one promising way in which the EU could help Libya.
 The EU's cities and regions had already shown that they have the political experience, institutional capacity and technical skills to support counterparts around the world.
 Through the Nicosia initiative, the CoR seeks to catalyse support for Libya in areas identified as critical by Libya's local administrations.

 What kind of support do Libyan cities need?

 EU regions and cities have provided or pledged support in the following areas:

 - Water management and waste water management: Murcia (ES)

 - Waste management: Antwerp (BE)